-- Midterm Exam: The midterm examination is scheduled from TBA to TBA in person.
-Locations: TBA (see Canvas for maps, and room assignments).
-The exam is closed book and communication with others is cheating and not allowed.
+- The exam is closed book and communication with others is cheating and not allowed.
 All students are required to take the midterm exam at this pre-scheduled time, and there will be no make-up exam for it.
 Students absent from the midterm exam will receive zero mark for this component, except for highly unusual circumstances that cannot be controlled and avoided by the student-in which case the grade weight on the midterm exam will be loaded to the final examination component.
-Solutions to the midterm exam will be reviewed in class. - Final Exam: The comprehensive final examination is scheduled from TBA to TBA on TBA in TBA.
-The exam is closed book and communication with others is cheating and not allowed.
-All students are required to take the final exam at this pre-scheduled time, and there will be no make-up exam for it.
-Students absent from the final exam will receive zero mark for this component.
+Solutions to the midterm exam will be reviewed in class. - Feedback on Midterm Exam: I will discuss each problem from the midterm exam, as scheduled below, so that you have a chance to prepare for the final exam. - Mid-term Exam Conflicts: Every semester a few students have conflicting mid-term exams.
+Please let the TA know if you have a conflict and we will make arrangements.